Development Process Details#

 Note

-We strongly recommand the use of module.
+We strongly recommend the use of module.
 Specifically if the file contains sources to be wrapped or differentiated.

 Floating point convention#